SunsetTeam/Sunset/README.md

 ## Planets
 ### Azaria
 First planet in Sunset.
-He has a lot of content units, turrets and more.
+It has a lot of content units, turrets and more.
 ### Burnout
 The second planet in the mod, the smallest planet, it is already more complex and has the least content.
 ### Rime